mattijn/topojson/docs/example/settings-tuning.md

 ```
 <img src="../images/two_no_touching_polygon.svg">

 The `prequantize` option is defined as an integer number.
 It can be best understand as a value that defines the size of a rectangular grid, with the bottom left coordinate at `(0,0)`.
-Next, the `x`-numbers and `y`-numbers of all coordinates are indepentenly scaled and shifted on this rectangular grid (normalization on range).
+Next, the `x`-numbers and `y`-numbers of all coordinates are independency scaled and shifted on this rectangular grid (normalization on range).
 Here it is shown for the `x`-numbers only:
 ```python
 # get the x-numbers of all coordinates
 x = np.array([ls.xy[0] for ls in data])